Network Security #

 - Subjects and systems - users/systems that seek access

-- Policy Enforcement Points - Where its enforced
+- Policy Enforcement Points - Where it’s enforced

 Network Access Control (NAC) #